lokalise/lokalise-pull-action/README.md

 - `os_platform` — Target platform for the precompiled binaries used by this action (`linux_amd64`, `linux_arm64`, `mac_amd64`, `mac_arm64`).
 These binaries handle tasks like downloading and processing translations.
 Typically, you don't need to change this, as the default (`linux_amd64`) works for most environments.
 Override if running on a macOS runner or a different architecture.
 - `git_user_name` — Optional Git username to use when committing changes.
 If not provided, the action will default to the GitHub actor associated with the workflow run.
 Useful if you want to use a specific name (e.g. "Localization Bot") in your commit history.
 - `git_user_email` — Optional Git email address to associate with commits.
 If not set, it defaults to a noreply address based on the Git username (e.g. `username@users.noreply.github.com`).
 This is helpful for cleaner commit metadata or if you want to associate commits with a bot/user email.
+- `custom_github_token` — Optional GitHub token to use when creating or updating the pull request.
+If not provided, the default `GITHUB_TOKEN` is used.
+This can be helpful when your workflow requires elevated permissions (e.g., assigning reviewers, interacting with protected branches, or writing outside the current repo).
+Make sure to keep this token secret.

 ### Permissions